vladesovc/Challenge-1/README.md

 Challenge 1

 Description
 This webpage is designed to help others understand that Horiseon is able to update you with Search Enging Optimization, Online Reputation Management, and Social Media Marketing.
-They provide examples and reasoning for why each is an important matter for you business.
+They provide examples and reasoning for why each is an important matter for you business. git ststuas

 Website URL
 https://vladesovc.github.io/Challenge-1/